shoui520/shoui520.github.io/docs/readingtips.md

 You need to make reading a habit; read in amounts that are manageable for you every day.

 And overtime, when you do this every day, it will become a habit, and you may feel like reading without thinking about "time to improve my Japanese," because reading every single day will become a normal thing for you.

-### My Comprehension Tip

-*This is a tip for more experienced learners*

-This is the only comprehension tip that actually works for me.

-The trick is to focus on nouns (and numbers).

-I came up with the idea when I noticed that when I read in English, the nouns stand out.

-Nouns are names, people, objects, places, etc.

-I felt like there was some type of word hierarchy.

-Any nouns/numbers → "action" verbs → adjectives → "abstract" verbs.

-And of course, within nouns, there is also a noun hierarchy, with names, pronouns, and physical objects at the top.

-I noticed that when I read Japanese, it feels a lot more hazy because my brain just doesn't make the nouns stand out more than adjectives or verbs.

-I started to "focus" (I hate to use this term because that's not what I am actually doing, it's more like noticing) on the nouns in sentences and noticed how my comprehension skyrocketed without losing speed.

-It can be a little tricky to notice nouns every time they come up, but trust me, this is an S-tier strategy, and all you need is practice.
+### Setting yourself goals every day

+Setting yourself a goal that you can reach everyday is an amazing way to keep up motivation to read every day.

+Try to find a concrete goal for yourself.

+Try to read for how long you are willing to read for the day, and then check how many characters (if it's a digital novel or visual novel) or pages (if it's manga or physical novel) you managed to read.

+Then take that amount of characters or pages and increase it by a bit (round it up or something) and make that your goal to read every day.

 ### The usefulness of grammar study and some specific Yomichan dictionaries.